-You should talk to a specialist solicitor BEFORE you contact the Scheme.
+You should talk to a private solicitor BEFORE you contact the Scheme.
 The solicitor will assess your case and will make sure you have the best chance to receive the maximum redress.
 Don’t make the mistake of going in unrepresented.
 You literally get one chance to get it right.
 If you don’t accept what you are offered your application lapses and you get nothing.
 Don’t let that happen.

 Do not apply to the Scheme if you have never received any money from a church, institution or charity.
 There are important options to consider before thinking about redress.
 The Scheme is a compensation of last resort.
 It is just one of your options for achieving a payment.

 The Scheme will be open for ten years.
 There is time to explore all the options.
 Don’t be rushed into redress by advocacy groups who mean well but aren’t qualified to give legal advice.
 Even submitting an application can have unintended consequences; once the NRS makes an offer there is no turning back.
-If you don’t accept what you are offered you will get nothing and you can’t re-apply again.
+If you don’t accept what you are offered you will get nothing and you can’t re-apply.

 The Scheme will not help you unless you were sexually abused.
 This means victims of serious violence are not covered by the National Redress Scheme.
 You will need to get a solicitor to help you if you were not sexually abused.
 This is a specialist area of the law.